PAUL-OMIKUNLE/Bible_verse_predictor/README.md

 1) Created my work environment and installed the necessary libraries
 2) Creation of the model saved as as a pickle file for easy reusability
 3) Creation of a web interface (using html and CSS) where the verses can be inputed and where the prediction of old or new testament can be diplayed with sentiment and probability score for old and new testament
+4) Below s the explanantion of the app (app.py) itself A)
-4) Got the data from a github repo
+6) Got the data from a github repo